Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

 \subsubsection{Step 2}

 Here we will prove the existence of the following commutative ``zigzag'' diagram:

 where $\cdot$ stands for unspecified modules, which we will describe below, and ``qis'' stands for ``quasi-isomorphism.''
-Passing to cohomology, we will obtain the diagram \eqref{eqn:comm_diagram_coho_product} above as claimed.
+Passing to cohomology, inverting the isomorphisms resulting from quasi-isomorphisms in the above diagram, and composing the other morphisms, we will obtain the diagram \eqref{eqn:comm_diagram_coho_product} above as claimed.
 This will complete the construction of the diagram \eqref{eqn:constructing_product}.

-This diagram is obtained as follows.
+The diagram \eqref{eqn:zigzag_diagram} is obtained as follows.
 Below we describe seven $3$-cubes numbered I--VII.
-We will compose cubes I through V, juxtapose the result with cubes VI, VII, and the result is three $3$-cubes written side-by-side as a ``zigzag'' diagram of $2$-cubes and maps between them of the form $\cdot \to \cdot \leftarrow \cdot \to \cdot$.
+We will compose cubes I through IV, juxtapose the result with cubes V, VI, VII, obtaining four $3$-cubes written side-by-side as a ``zigzag'' diagram of $2$-cubes and maps between them of the form $\cdot \to \cdot \to\cdot \leftarrow \cdot \to \cdot$.
 To this diagram we apply folding and cocone as in Section \ref{ss:folding_pullbacks}, and the above diagram \eqref{eqn:zigzag_diagram} is obtained as a result.
 Let us now describe this in detail.

 In the cubes, the order of coordinates is as follows: the first is down, the second is right, and the third is perpendicular to the page.
 Cubes I--IV are tensor products of lower-dimensional ones, cubes V, VI come from the functoriality of completed telescopes (see Section \ref{ss:rays_telescopes}), while the last cube comes from Floer theory.